ChaitraAyinampudi/WRO-FE-2026-INNOVATION-NATION/engineering_journal/README.md

 This file records the decisions, tests, failures and fixes from building the robot.
 It's kept in rough chronological order, and it includes the things that didn't work, because most of what's in the current code exists because of something that broke first.

-Version numbers below are the ones in each file's own header comment.
-The manage program's changelog runs from V6 through V45i.
+The manage program's version history runs from V1 through V18, and V18 is the current baseline.
+The standalone parking program has its own numbering, v1 through v14.

 ---